jasonalvis/google-maps/README.md

 });
 ```

+There is a working example included in the [repo](http://github.com/jasonalvis/google-maps/blob/master/public/index.html).

 ### Markers explained
 The following options for the markers are available, for further details please view the [Google Maps API](https://developers.google.com/maps/documentation/javascript/markers#complex_icons) documentation.